Zajjaj-Khan/Goals-app-2024-ReactNative/README.md

 ```bash
   git clone https://github.com/Zajjaj-Khan/Goals-app-2024-ReactNative.git
 ```
-Make sure you have node installed in your machine
+Make sure you have a node installed on your machine

 [Download NodeJS from Here](https://nodejs.org/en/download/current)

-To check if you already have NodeJS installed Run command:
+To check if you already have NodeJS installed Run the command:

 ```node --version```